• On 22 August 2024, the “Leader for a Free and Open Indo-Pacific: Sea and Human Security” programme concluded its first phase with a final webinar.

 The second webinar was launched on 11 July.
 This substantive session covered climate change and its impact on peace and security in Asia and the Pacific, presented by Mr. Ven Paolo Bruno Valenzuela from the National University of Singapore and Mr. Viliamu Iese from the University of Melbourne.
 The lectures provoked interest and interactive discussion among the participants.

-The third webinar, held on 1 August, focused on the blue economy and ocean governance, with resource person Ms. Maria Corazon M. Ebarvia, a consultant and expert in blue economy.
+The third webinar, held on 1 August, focused on the blue economy and ocean governance, with resource person Ms. Maria Corazon M. Ebarvia, a consultant and expert in the blue economy.
 The discussion centred on preservation and regeneration of the marine environment and ocean affairs.
 The participants enjoyed a chance to exchange their learning experiences from the past six weeks.

 On 22 August, the fourth and final webinar was held.
 The participants explored environmental and maritime security in the Asia-Pacific through special lectures from Mr. Dhiraj Nainani from the Asia Research Institute, National University of Singapore, and Ms. ‘Ofa Ma’asi-Kaisamy from the Secretariat of the Pacific Regional Environment Programme and the Pacific Climate Change Centre.
 This webinar also featured interactive activities for participants to reflect on lessons learned from the programme, as well as a graduation ceremony to congratulate and acknowledge the achievements of the participants.